mitkof6/feasible_muscle_force_analysis/README.md

 This project contains an OpenSim v4.0 plugin for calculating the feasible muscle forces that satisfy the movement and physiological muscle constraints.
 The plugin also contains two executables, namely one for calculating the feasible muscle forces and one for calculating the feasible joint reaction loads.
-The latter operation can be performed by the python scripts (contains visualization utilities).

 - *data* contains OpenSim .osim model related files
 - *scripts* python scripts for plotting results
-- *release* contains OpenSim v4.0 x64 pre-build plugin (not working on Windows yet)

 ## Dependencies